 There are treatment options for tinnitus, however.
 Sound therapy, such as white noise or nature sound machines, has been beneficial in alleviating tinnitus by helping sufferers to avoid silence.
 Hearing aids can treat the hearing loss often associated with tinnitus.
 The audiologists at CEENTA also fit devices that use built-in sound generators to provide pleasant sound to the auditory cortex that disrupts the awareness of the tinnitus signal in the brain.

 This blog is for informational purposes only.
 For specific medical questions, please consult your physician.
 If you have tinnitus and would like to make an appointment with an audiologist, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.